blockwatch-cc/tzgo/README.md

 ### Micheline Support

 Tezos uses [Micheline](https://tezos.gitlab.io/shell/micheline.html) for encoding smart contract data and code.
-The positive is that Micheline is strongly typed, the downside is its complex and has a few ambiguities that make it hard to use.
+The positive is that Micheline is strongly typed, the downside is that it's complex and has a few ambiguities that make it hard to use.
 TzGo contains a library that lets you decode, analyze and construct compliant Micheline data structures from Go.

 Micheline uses basic **primitives** for encoding types and values.
 These primitives can be expressed in JSON and binary format and TzGo can translate between them efficiently.
 Micheline also supports type **annotations** which are used by high-level languages to express complex data types like records and their field names.